 If you are contemplating a divorce, or you have been served with a petition for dissolution of marriage, you need to think not only about the short-term changes but the long-term security of you and your children.
-Divorce can be a highly emotional and volatile event and you need a dedicated, highly qualified and experienced Jacksonville divorce attorneys working for you.
+Divorce can be a highly emotional and volatile event and you need dedicated, highly qualified, and experienced Jacksonville divorce attorneys working for you.

 A divorce can also be a confusing and trying time.
 Many times there are more questions than answers.

 - How much child support should I expect to receive?

 - Who will get custody of the children?

 - What will happen to our property and investments?

 - How do you defend yourself in a divorce proceeding?